jdreese79/PiInTheSky/README.md

 3/6/19- We decided to use our styrofoam model as a prototype and then rebuiltthe pie slice using more durable material.
 We used a more precise way of cutting the layers to create a cleaner shape.

 3/7/19- Today we glued the layers together and cut a rectangle out of the center.
-Finally we cutt a small circle out of the top layer to fit the LED mount inside (to act as a cherry on a piece of pie).
+Finally we cut a small circle out of the top layer to fit the LED mount inside (to act as a cherry on a piece of pie).

+3/8/19- Today we worked on creating a model of the pie on solidworks so that we can upload renderings to the wiki.